naugtur/npm-audit-resolver/README.md

 You can decide what to ignore and for how long, or track what's been fixed before.
 The `audit-resolve.json` file sits in the repository and you can see who decided to ignore what and when.

-*This package is meant for early adopters.
-Anything can change, but my team uses it for maintaining over 20 apps so there's likely to be a migration path.*

-I'm working on getting it built into npm.
-See [the RFC](https://github.com/npm/rfcs/pull/18)
 I'm participating in [Package Vulnerability Management & Reporting Collaboration Space](https://github.com/openjs-foundation/pkg-vuln-collab-space) where I intend to donate parts of the audit-resolver's core.

-## 👷 🚧
+## Changes in version 3

-Due to changes introduced by npm7 the option to fix an individual package is not supported, temporarily - while I work it out.
+Due to changes introduced by npm7 the option to fix an individual package is no longer available from npm and wasn't always working correctly anyway.
+By virtue of "doing one thing and one thing well" this package will no longer provide that option.
-You can run `npm audit fix` after marking all relevant issues as fixed.
+You can run `npm audit fix` before running the interactive `resolve-audit` command.
-I'm considering putting a fix-all in place that'd run the fix on entire node_modules and mark all fixed items when done.
-Feedback welcome!
 ## Install

-Requires npm v6.1.0+ or yarn installed alongside
+Requires npm v6.1.0+ or yarn 1 installed alongside
 Works with node 8+
 *Yarn support was not heavily tested across versions*